TABLE OF CONTENTS

 Let’s take a look at the importance of HR applications for small business.
 We’ll also list the 10 best online HR software available today.

 What are the key functions of HR software?

 It can do several things.
-It can store employee data, create workflows and handle time tracking.
+For starters, it can store employee data, create workflows and handle time tracking.
 It also does employee onboarding and offboarding.
 You can use it to administer benefits and track the performance of individuals.

 More importantly, the software should generate reports that you could use to analyze your progress.
 You need this information to assess what your next steps should be.

 If you’re using web-based HR software, it should store all of your data online.
 This means less paperwork to store in the office.

 Aside from automation, there are other benefits to using cloud HR software: